Azure/azure-sdk-for-net/sdk/synapse/Azure.Analytics.Synapse.AccessControl/README.md

 ```

 ### Authenticate the client
-In order to interact with the Azure Key Vault service, you'll need to create an instance of the [CertificateClient][certificate_client_class] class.
-You need a **vault url**, which you may see as "DNS Name" in the portal,
+In order to interact with the Azure Synapse Analytics service, you'll need to create an instance of the [AccessControlClient][accesscontrol_client_class] class.
+You need a **workspace endpoint**, which you may see as "Development endpoint" in the portal,
  and **client secret credentials (client id, client secret, tenant id)** to instantiate a client object.

 Client secret credential authentication is being used in this getting started section but you can find more ways to authenticate with [Azure identity][azure_identity].
 To use the [DefaultAzureCredential][DefaultAzureCredential] provider shown below,